 Student Technology Devices

-The HCPSS virtual instruction model engages students in teacher-supported and teacher-directed distance learning.
+The HCPSS hybrid instruction model engages students in teacher-supported and teacher-directed distance learning.
 Of utmost concern is equitable access to devices by all our 59,000 students.

 Students will need access to a device and internet connectivity.
 In addition to existing Chromebooks, the Board of Education approved the purchase of additional Chromebooks to help remove technology barriers and advance equitable student learning outcomes.
-As such, HCPSS is working toward a 1:1 student-to-device ratio in grades pre-K to 12, and is providing a Chromebook to all elementary school students within the first quarter.
-While additional devices are being procured, HCPSS will provide middle and high school students devices upon request, prioritized based on students’ access to personal devices meeting the minimum requirements.
+As such, HCPSS has moved to a 1:1 student-to-device ratio in grades pre-K to 12, and has provided a Chromebook to all students.

 In addition to a device, all students will need reliable access to the internet.

 Identifying Student Technology Device Needs

 Please note, information regarding device distribution for new students enrolling for the 2021-2022 school year will be communicated prior to the start of the school year.
 Over the summer, devices will only be distributed to HCPSS students who do not already have an assigned device and who are participating in an HCPSS summer program.

 Through grants and additional funds, HCPSS was able to purchase a sufficient amount of devices necessary to achieve a 1:1 student-to-device ratio for all students in grades pre-K through 12.